 If you’ve been following my blog for a while, you’ll know that I like to share my complete paleo meals more than any other type of recipe.
 I think these meal posts are very useful to anyone trying to follow a paleo or a similar way of eating, and I get to show off how I eat at home.
 I like to think that my meals are simple, satiating and full of flavour, and I hope you like this one as much as we did.

 I love to compose my meals of at least two-thirds vegetables, and this meal is no exception.
 The pork steaks are served with two beautiful side dishes.
-Fine green beans are cooked until a little tender but not soggy (eek, I hate overcooked vegetables!) and tossed in lemony, peppery oil.
+Fine green beans are cooked until a just tender but not too soft (eek, I hate overcooked vegetables!) and tossed in lemony, peppery oil.
 In contrast to zesty beans, the leeks are gently fried until soft and golden.
 Their buttery, sweet flavour complements the savoury meat so well – pork and onions is a classic combo, after all.

 I used three medium pork steaks for 2 people ( one of those was smaller) but you can make less or more if you like.
 I like to aim for 150-200 grams of meat per serving.